rempsyc/cv/README.md

-This CV was made using the [`vitae`](https://pkg.mitchelloharawild.com/vitae/) package in R, and using the template from [Dominique Makowski’s template](https://github.com/DominiqueMakowski/CV), which includes the code for the Google Scholar figure and table, and a lot more.
+This CV was made using the [`vitae`](https://pkg.mitchelloharawild.com/vitae/) package in R, and using the template from [Dominique Makowski](https://github.com/DominiqueMakowski/CV) (which includes the code for the Google Scholar figure and table, and a lot more).
 Please give them due credit if using this template.
 I also brought some optimization and documentation to the current template, so acknowledging me would be appreciated, though totally optional.